//Research Suggests Potential Breakthrough in Future E-liquid Classifications

 Lukasz Czekala, In-Vitro Research Toxicologist and study author, comments:

 “While further studies need to be conducted to assess how GARD assays could be used for the rapid screening and toxicological assessment of e-liquids in support of future product development and commercialisation, our initial success represents an exciting first step on the path to a potential entirely new way of assessing and classifying future e-liquids.”

 “TT21C advocates the use of in-vitro testing, preferably using human cells, as a replacement for traditional in-vivo animal testing and this is in keeping with Imperial’s established position of not testing our products on animals.

-“By uplifting our scientific capabilities through the likes of TT21C we are continuing to protect our consumers while raising standards across the wider vaping category to provide something better for the world’s smokers.”
+“By uplifting our scientific capabilities through the likes of TT21C we are continuing to deliver quality products to our consumers while raising standards across the wider vaping category.”

 You are free to share this content with credit to Imperial Brands under a Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) license.